UWCNuclear/INTERPOLATION/README.md

 # Interpolation
-Interpolation code of photo-nuclear reaction cross sections
+Interpolation of photo-nuclear reaction cross sections

 # Description
 This code calculates the total and second moment of nuclear photo-absorption cross sections.